 University of Arkansas-Fort Smith officials are dedicated to providing the safest possible environment for living, learning, and working.
 As a result, we have created this plan to provide guidance and information about how we will work to reduce the risk of spreading COVID-19.

 This guidance goes into effect June 30, 2021.

 Medical and Governmental Guidance

 UAFS has utilized the best medical information received from credible sources such as the Centers for Disease Control and Prevention, the Arkansas Department of Health, and the University of Arkansas for Medical Sciences.
 Elements of the plan will adhere to relevant Federal, State of Arkansas, Sebastian County, and City of Fort Smith laws, ordinances, and directives.
 Other sources of information may be used for decision-making at the discretion of campus leaders and will be noted appropriately in this plan document.

-In May, The Board of Trustees of the University of Arkansas voted unanimously to return to face-to-face education on the campuses of the universities and colleges they govern, including UA-Fort Smith.
-Given that directive, campus officials have worked diligently to determine the safest and best ways to provide on-campus and online instruction that will provide flexibility and protect those who are most vulnerable to severe outcomes if they contract COVID-19 or are unable to get the COVID-19 vaccines.
+In March 2021, The Board of Trustees of the University of Arkansas voted unanimously to return to face-to-face education on the campuses of the universities and colleges they govern, including UAFS, in fall 2021.
+Given that directive, campus officials have worked diligently to determine the safest and best ways to deliver on-campus instruction that will provide flexibility and protect those who are most vulnerable to severe outcomes if they contract COVID-19 or are unable to get the COVID-19 vaccines.

 Changes to the Plan

 Organizational leaders will adapt and alter this plan as needed.
 Changes will be noted with the date and time of adoption clearly identified below.

 Classes will begin as scheduled on August 23.